knah/VRCMods/README.md

  * Texture decimation - Reduces texture resolution by 2^(this setting).
 A value of 0 means full-resolution textures, a value of 1 means half-res, 2 would be quarter res, and so on.
  * GraphicsTier - Unity Graphics Hardware Tier.
 Valid values are 1, 2 and 3.
 Only affects shaders loaded after it was changed.
 Probably of questionable value in VRChat, as custom shaders rarely support this setting.

+ ## UIExpansionKit
+ This mod provides additional UI panels for use by other mods, and a unified mod settings UI.
+ Some settings (currently boolean ones) can be pinned to quick menu for faster access.
+ Refer to [API](UIExpansionKit/API) for mod integration.
+ MirrorResolutionUnlimiter has an [example](MirrorResolutionUnlimiter/MirrorResolutionUnlimiterMod.cs) of soft dependency on this mod

+ This mod uses [Google Noto](https://www.google.com/get/noto/) font, licensed under [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

  ## CoreLimiter
 A mod to automatically limit your game to a certain amount of CPU cores.
 This can be used to boost performance on some Ryzen CPUs by limiting the game to a single CCX.
 Naturally, limiting the game may reduce maximum possible performance under heavy load, and results are highly dependent on how well the game is multithreaded.